DmitryMarkovich/Thrombin_Analyzer/README.md

 Analyze a calibration or a thrombin generation signal or both following the steps above and check the parameters with the **Parameters** tab.

+> #### Controls

+* **SC time, min** the minimal length of the measurement that will cause the app to try out models with substrate consumption (SC).
+If You want all the signals in Your dataset to use models without SC, set it to a value larger than the maximal time in the dataset.
+The default value is 121 --- all signals that are shorter than 121 minutes will not be fitted with SC models by the **Auto** model.
+* **SC ratio** this ratio is used by **Auto** model to make a decision whether SC model should be preferred to the non-SC model.
+If the residual standard error of the fit without SC is greater than **SC ratio** multiplied by the residual standard error of the fit with SC, than SC model would not be preferred.
+It means that if a fit of an SC model does not increase the residual standard error of the fit enough, there is no need for SC model for this signal.
+The default value is 1.7.
+* **Mode** --- this radio button switches the mode of the app from **Speed** to **Accuracy**.
+In **Speed** mode, no attempts to fit more complex models will be made to save time, whereas in **Accuracy** mode the app will persistently try to fit more complicated models to the data for better approximation.
+The default mode is **Speed**.

 > #### Dataset

 **Dataset** tab visualizes the results of the analysis of a dataset from a